 Here’s a list of some hot potato words you might want to avoid in your official communications (or at the very least balance them with some words that speak to conservatives).
 It isn’t that conservatives don’t care about some of these things, it’s just that in this polarized environment they’ve become toxic markers of partisanship and should be used only with caution by bridge builders who truly want to build the gosh darn bridge: sustainability, race, unity, cooperation, community, social justice, awareness, women’s health, tolerance, climate change, privilege, resources, diversity, dialogue, inclusive, identity, kindness.
 (We’re sorry, we know this is hard news because we’ve been there too.
 When our civic space is detoxified, we can use them again.)
 We make a practice of checking the titles of our programs with both liberal and conservative friends.

 Speak to hearts, not heads.
 Corollary: focus on relationships, not facts.
 A unique quality of Western liberalism is that we perceive ourselves as operating inside a framework of rationalism where we look at the facts, weigh them and choose the course of action that is objectively supported.
 But if we truly value facts, we’ll realize that rationalism isn’t – well – rational.
-For human beings making our way through copious and ambiguous information, science tells us that our intuitions comes first, and strategic reasoning follows.
+For human beings making our way through copious and ambiguous information, science tells us that our intuitions come first, and strategic reasoning follows.
 We essentially – as a species – believe what we want to believe (liberals too).
 (If you haven’t read it yet, we beg you to read The Righteous Mind by Dr. Jonathan Haidt; and here’s Dr. Haidt on our podcast)

 Understand liberal and conservative “moral channels.”
-Liberals and conservatives are not receiving information about our current civic crisis on the same channels and it’s a fundamentally big problem.
+Liberals and conservatives are not receiving information about our current civic crisis on the same channels and it’s fundamentally a big problem.
 According to Jonathan Haidt and colleagues’ body of work advanced as Moral Foundations Theory (entertaining 18 minute primer here), liberals understand moral good to be constrained primarily to whether it is caring or harmful and whether it is fair.
 While conservatives also believe that care and fairness are moral goods, they believe those goods must be balanced with other moral goods (loyalty, authority, liberty and sanctity – referred to as the “binding” moral foundations).

 In this polarized political environment, The Village Square has considerable direct experiential evidence that anything that sounds like attention to care and fairness actually drives conservatives away, as they intuitively understand “this is not my tribe.”
 Making matters worse, liberals perceive that in many cases conservative moral values are, in fact, amoral, responding to this perception with even more care and fairness (the concept of “virtue signaling” is useful in understanding this tendency).
 This caring on steroids often has the unintentional effect of creating a backlash with conservatives rather than building the bridge liberals truly do seek.
 To conservatives this kind of an over focusing on “care” and “fair” feels immature (lacking in broad situational awareness and some critical qualities a healthy society must have to function, like authority) and is too often weaponized by “social justice warriors.”
-The more conservatives hear “care more,” the more they actually seem to do the opposite; the “meaner” liberals think conservatives are, the stronger liberals catapult the “care” next round of hostilities.
-This is the cycle of equal and opposite reactions where the worst in our politics now resides.
+The more conservatives hear “care more,” the more they actually seem to do the opposite; the “meaner” liberals think conservatives are, the stronger liberals catapult the “care” into the next round of hostilities.
+This is the cycle of equal and opposite reactions where the worst in our politics now resides, tweet by awful tweet.